Protecting biodiversity and ecosystems

 When converting raw materials into packaging solutions, Huhtamaki is directly accountable for a relatively small share of the overall impact on biodiversity in the value chain.
 Based on information available from publicly recognized databases, we can describe qualitatively the potential main impacts of each phase of the life cycle of our products:

-• Huhtamaki’s manufacturing operations may have impacts on freshwater through the use of water, particularly for the rough molded fiber production sites, and – to a smaller extent – in sites converting paperboard, manufacturing flexible packaging or labels.
+• Huhtamaki’s manufacturing operations may impact freshwater through water, particularly for the rough molded fiber production sites, and – to a smaller extent – in sites converting paperboard, manufacturing flexible packaging or labels.

 • Potential impacts on terrestrial ecosystems occur mainly in the exceptional cases where we build a new production site on land that was not already used for equivalent purposes, as this would require a change of land use.
 There are no major potential impacts on marine ecosystems from our direct operations under normal conditions